 - •Exchange-listed securities

 - •Securities traded over-the-counter

 - •Foreign issuers

-- Warrants
+- •Warrants

 - •Corporate debt securities (other than commercial paper)

 - •Certificates of deposit

 - •Municipal securities

-- •Variable life insurance/Variable annuities - •Mutual fund shares - •United States governmental securities - •Other securities such as but not limited to master limited partnerships (MLPs), real-estate investment trusts (REITs), and exchange traded funds (ETFs).
+- •Variable life insurance/Variable annuities

+- •Mutual fund shares

+- •United States governmental securities - •Other securities such as but not limited to master limited partnerships (MLPs), real-estate investment trusts (REITs), and exchange traded funds (ETFs).

-CIGI may utilize separately managed account ("SMA") programs to aid in the implementation of an investment portfolio.
-Before selecting an SMA, CIGI will conduct initial due diligence and ensure that the chosen party is properly licensed or registered.
+CIGI may utilize separately managed account ("SMA") programs or other Third-Party Account Program ("TAMP") to aid in the implementation of an investment portfolio.
+Before selecting an SMA or TAMP, CIGI will conduct initial due diligence and ensure that the chosen party is properly licensed or registered.